 - Forest Ridge

 By listening to the feedback and understanding the needs of our customers, Airstream continuously makes product improvements to stay ahead of the curve in innovative design and utility.
 An example of this is the inclusion of the optional Basecamp feature — the “X” package.
 This upgrade is available for both the 16 and 20 floor plans.

-For those moments where the asphalt turns to dirt or you have your eye on the perfect campsite but just need to go a little further off the trail, the Basecamp X-package provides the solution.
-The X-package features a lift kit, larger Goodyear off-road tires and stylized wheels, stainless steel front stone guards, and tinted window guards.
+For those moments when the asphalt turns to dirt, or you have your eye on the perfect campsite but just need to go a little further off the trail, the Basecamp X-package provides the solution.
+The X-package features a lift kit, larger Goodyear off-road tires, and stylized wheels, stainless steel front stone guards, and tinted window guards.